BitD-Philly/bitd-philly.github.io/all_collections/_player_characters/sizzle.md

 * [Joseph Woodward](npcs#joseph-woodward): Sizzle's father and the reason she came to Duskvol.
 They are not on good terms.
 * [Cruncho](cruncho): Spooky friend.
 * [Arkin Wollstonecraft](arkin): Co-inventor of the coffee-grinder-gatling-gun[^1]
-* [Valanthe](npcs#valanthe): Willing to listen to Sizzle talk about pistol mechanisms for hours on end for some reason.
-Wears a mask Sizzle made for her.[^val-mask]
+* [Valanthe](npcs#valanthe): Listens to Sizzle talk about pistol mechanisms for hours on end for some reason.
+Wears a mask Sizzle made.[^val-mask]
-* [Casta](npcs#casta): Rival ever since Sizzle got to one of Casta's marks before she did.
+* [Casta](npcs#casta) (Rival): Sizzle has beaten her to one too many of her marks.
+Doesn't help that Sizzle looks like her younger sister, either.
 * [Grace](npcs#grace): Fellow bounty hunter and contact.

 # Citations